Randomized embeddings with slack, and high-dimensional Approximate Nearest Neighbor: Experiments

 \section{Experiments}

-In the following two sections we present and discuss the two experiments we performed.
-In the first one we computed the average value of $k$ in a worst-case dataset and we validated that it is indeed sublinear.
-In the second one we made an ANN query time comparison against a LSH implementation.
+In this section we discuss two experiments we performed with the prototype implementation of our method for approximate nearest neighbor search described in section~\ref{Sann}, to validate the theoretical results of our contributions.
+In the first experiment, we computed the average value of the $k$ nearest neigbors needed to check in the projected space in order to get an actual nearest neighbor in the original space in a worst-case dataset for the ANN problem, and we confirmed that it is indeed sublinear in $n$.
+In the second experiment, we made an ANN query time and memory usage comparison against E2LSH using both artificial and real life datasets.